• Skip to main content

 If you were riding your bike on a city street and you were hit by a bus, was it an accident?
 This article from Bike Law talks about the difference between a “crash” and an “accident” and how the two terms can be used to imply or deny who is at fault.

-Filed Under: Cases in the News Tagged With: Ann Groninger, Articles, bicycle, Compensable Injury, Litigation, North Carolina
+Filed Under: Bicycle Law, Bus Accident, In the News Tagged With: Ann Groninger, Articles, bicycle, Compensable Injury, Litigation, North Carolina

 May 6, 2014 By nicole